Josuto/monguito/README.md

 ```

 > [!WARNING]
-> The following operations are only guaranteed to be atomic when executed against a MongoDB cluster.
+> The following operations are only guaranteed to be atomic when executed on a MongoDB cluster.

 ### `saveAll`